86challenge/rules/rules.typ

     )

   + *Engine & Powertrain*
-    + Engine software must be OEM
+    + Engine software must be OEM.
-    + Oil coolers, #highlight[catch cans], accumulators, and/or sump changes are allowed
+    + Oil coolers, #highlight[catch cans], accumulators, and/or sump changes are allowed.
-    + Gen. 2 intake charcoal filters shall be present and unaltered
+    + Gen. 2 intake charcoal filters shall be present and unaltered.
     + #highlight[
-        Any pump gasoline (including blending high-octane pump gasoline) is allowed ]
+        Any pump gasoline (including blending high-octane pump gasoline) is allowed.
+      ]

   + *Wheels*
-    + Wheels must have a maximum width of 8.0 in
+    + Wheels must have a maximum width of 8.0 in.
-    + Wheel spacers are allowed
+    + Wheel spacers are allowed.

   + *Tires*
     + Tires must be one of the following: